haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 ## Cagliari

-In this tutorial we are using local resources (our laptops), andtherefore we will stick to the **local** mode.
+In this tutorial we are using local resources (our laptops), and therefore we will stick to the **local** mode.
 For the tutorial we limit the number of cores to 12, that is, the maximum number ofavailable cores on your computer.

 Make sure your `haddock3` conda environment is active: